ltrgoddard/coterie/README.md

 *Usage*:

-    python wiki.py [input.txt] [output.csv] [--3grams OR --links] [cut-off number]
+    python wiki.py [input.txt] [output.csv] [--3grams OR --links]

-This script takes a line-by-line list of Wikipedia article titles (e.g. a list of poets' names), looks up either common trigrams or links shared between them, then outputs the resulting data as a labelled and weighted adjacency matrix, suitable for processing in a stats package like R. If the number of links or trigrams for a given pairing is below the cut-off number, it will be recorded as zero&mdash;this helps to avoid cluttered graphs.
+This script takes a line-by-line list of Wikipedia article titles (e.g. a list of poets' names), looks up either common trigrams or links shared between them, then outputs the resulting data as a labelled and weighted adjacency matrix, suitable for processing in a stats package like R.

 ## wiki.R